 The Bottom Line

-U.S.-based travelers often overlook LifeMiles because it is the frequent flyer program of a Colombian airline.
+Due to the fact that LifeMiles is the frequent flyer program of a Colombian airline, it often gets overlooked by U.S.-based travelers.
 However, LifeMiles is a program that’s full of high-value redemptions thanks to its favorable award charts and the fact that it doesn’t pass on carrier-imposed surcharges.
-In many cases, LifeMiles is the best program with which to book award flights on airlines such as Austrian Airlines, Lufthansa, United Airlines and many other Star Alliance partners.
+In many cases, LifeMiles is the best program with which to book award flights on airlines such as Austrian Airlines, Lufthansa, United Airlines And many other Star Alliance partners.